diku-dk/futhark-benchmarks/xsbench/README.md

 ```

 You may need to modify `data2fut.c`.
 I only tested that it could
-handle the small dataset.
-The small dataset is also the only one that
+handle the small and large datasets.
+The bigger ones require an
-is stored in the repository, as the big one takes hundreds of MiB.
+impractical amount of memory.